mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/arctic/index.md

 C:\Windows\system32>
 ```

 It caught the reverse shell!

+It's a standard one though, so I'll transform it into a Powershell session.

 If we run `whoami`, we can confirm that we are indeed `NT AUTHORITY\SYSTEM`.

 # Local enumeration